HieuNguyenVu/scully-personal-website/blog/algo-binary-search.md

 location: 'Hanoi, Vietnam'
 ---

-_**This series is the note of me when I exercise Binary Search in LeetCode.
+_**This series is my notes when I exercise algorithm in LeetCode.
 Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and summary from the internet.
 But I hope this may help you for the next interview.
 I assume that you already have knowledge about Binary Search.
 If you don't, please read it [here][1].**_

 ## I. Which challenges we should think to solve by the Binary Search ?